St Botolph's Church, Boston: Events

 In addition to regular worship services, the church holds regular fundraising events, and events for various schools.
 Every year, Boston Grammar School celebrates the giving of the Royal Charter to the School by holding a Charter Day service in the church.

 The Restoration Trust also holds several fundraising concerts.
 Artists who have performed at the church include Lesley Garrett, The Black Dyke Band, and The Pontarddulais Male Voice Choir.
 On 26 June 2013, the Boston Stump Restoration Trust held their annual dinner in the nave in St Botolph's Church.
 In September 2013, the Restoration Trust held a Grand Celebrity Concert with the St Botolph's Singers, featuring Caroline Trutz and Special Guest, Aled Jones.

 Environment

 Due to its location in flat, low-lying fenland near the sea, the town of Boston has always been at risk of flooding.
-The buttress on the south-west corner of the tower has been used since the eighteenth century for keeping a record of the heights and dates of flooding of the church by the River Witham.
+The buttress on the south-west corner of the tower has been used since the 18th century for keeping a record of the heights and dates of flooding of the church by the River Witham.
 Flood defences were improved following the North Sea flood of 1953.
 The church was flooded in 1978 and again on 5 December 2013, when the North Sea flood of 2013 resulted in 2 ft of water inside and 4 ft outside the building.

 A folk tale tells that the strong winds blowing around the Stump are caused by the breath of the Devil.
 After an exhausting struggle with St Botolph, the Devil was breathing so heavily that the wind has not yet died down.